WATER QUALITY CA 48 HEALTH VIOLATIONS

 What contaminants are found in Santa Cruz water?

-Santa Cruz water systems have recorded 54 total violations, including 48 health-based violations.
-Specific contaminants vary by ZIP code — check your ZIP report for details on detected substances.
+Santa Cruz water systems have recorded 54 total EPA violations, including 48 health-based violations.
+Specific contaminants vary by ZIP code - check your ZIP report for details on detected substances.

 How many water violations does Santa Cruz have?

-Santa Cruz has 54 total EPA violations across 5 water systems.
-2 of 6 ZIP codes have at least one violation.
+Santa Cruz has 54 total EPA violations across 12 water systems.
+6 of 6 ZIP codes have at least one violation.

 How many water systems serve Santa Cruz?

-Santa Cruz is served by 5 public water systems supplying drinking water across 6 ZIP codes.
-Water quality can vary between systems — check your specific ZIP code for localized data.
+Santa Cruz is served by 12 public water systems supplying drinking water across 6 ZIP codes.
+Water quality can vary between systems - check your specific ZIP code for localized data.

 HomeCitiesCaliforniaSanta Cruz, CA → Water Quality